310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 Ahh, but we need uniforms!
 I just realized!
 Mikejima-san said there’s some in the AV room — we’ll head there first!

-… Are you alright with that, Shinkai-kun?
+…Are you alright with that, Shinkai-kun?
 {% endbubble %}

 {% bubble Kanata past%}